Posts filed under 'Brain'

 Many times doctors will use CT scans or MRIs to reveal blood accumulation and internal bleeding, and sometimes eye exams are done to show if there is any swelling within the optic nerves.

 Procedures vary for each patient with brain bleeds.
 Surgery is sometimes needed to alleviate bleeding and swelling.
 Almost always, treatment comes along with prescribed medications including diuretics, painkillers and corticosteroids in order to control seizures and reduce swelling.
+Recovery from a brain bleed depends on many variables including, a patient’s health and the severity and location of the hemorrhage.

 Dr. Todd Kuether has been serving the Portland community for over 10 years now, providing surgery and consultations for brain and spine injuries.
 Contact our office to schedule an appointment.